 \begin{defn}The extended affine monodromic Hecke category $\lpedl$ is the $2$-limit of $D^b_{(\eT \times \eT, \sL' \boxtimes \sL^{-1}),m}(\biu \bsl \egksw / \biu)$, where $\sL' \boxtimes \sL^{-1}$ is viewed as a character sheaf on $\eT \times \eT $ via pullback of the natural projection $\eT \times \eT \ra T \times T$. \end{defn}

 There are no extra difficulties for defining the extended version of other categories and sheaves mentioned before.
-A tilde is added whenever to denote the extended analog, with the only exception is the convolution product.
+A tilde is added whenever necessary to indicate the extended analog, with the exception being the convolution product.
 Statements in previous sections can be easily generalized to the extended case.
-As an illustration, the first statement of Lemma \ref{stdstd} becomes $ \eDe (\wdo_1)^+_{w_2\sL} \conp \eDe (\wdo_2)^+_{\sL}\cong \eDe (\wdo_1\wdo_2)^+_{\sL}$ for $\ell(w_1)+\ell(w_2)= \ell(w_1w_2)$.
+As an illustration, the first statement of Lemma \ref{stdstd} becomes $ \eDe (\wdo_1)^+_{w_2\sL} \conp \eDe (\wdo_2)^+_{\sL}\cong \eDe (\wdo_1\wdo_2)^+_{\sL}$ if $\ell(w_1)+\ell(w_2)= \ell(w_1w_2)$.